wmwood/LandStack/README.md

 Welcome to The LAND Stack.

-The LAND Stack is a set of software and technologies for building web base applications.
+The LAND Stack is a set of software and technologies for building web based applications.

 ## LAND Stands For